Last updated on: July 10, 2026

 The problems we just covered are the most common causes for pods to be stuck in pending.
 In some cases, however, more complex issues related to the way the Kubernetes control plane handles scheduling can cause pending problems.
 These include:

-• Pod update delays: There are multiple ways to manage pod updates as part of a Kubernetes deployment strategy or when restarting Kubernetes pods.
-Some approaches (such as rolling updates, which replace older pod instances with new versions) can cause pods to get stuck in pending in the event that no nodes are available for scheduling the updated version of the pod.
+- Pod update delays: There are multiple ways to manage pod updates as part of a Kubernetes deployment strategy or when restarting Kubernetes pods.
+Some approaches (such as rolling updates, which replace older pod instances with new versions) can cause pods to get stuck in pending when resource over-commitment increases competition for resources, too many pods create resource constraints, and no nodes are available for scheduling the updated version of the pod.

 If you encounter pending problems that can’t be explained by simpler issues, like the exhaustion of total cluster node capacity or problematic node selectors, it’s likely that one of the more complex scheduling rules described above is the reason your pod is not entering running status.